lenesk/sokolova.dk/grammar-and-vocabulary-tips-for-writing-a-mail-proeve-i-dansk-3-delprøve-1.md

 ![Delprøve 1 from May, 2020](en-e-mail-opgave-pd3.png)

-## Make sure you have understood the original task mail
+## Make sure you have understood the original task email

-Read the whole original email of the task and make sure, you have understood all the words and the situation.
-It will be a fiasco to realize after the exam, you have misunderstood the email and wrote something irrelevant.
-Look up new words, if needed.
+* Read the whole original email of the task and make sure, you have understood all the words and the situation.
+* It will be a fiasco to realize after the exam, you have misunderstood the email and wrote something irrelevant.
+* Look up new words, if needed.
-Count how many questions there are in the task email.
-They all are underlined.
-In the example from the exam paper above you have to answer the following questions:
+* Count how many questions there are in the task email.
+* They all are underlined.

+In the example from the exam paper given above you have to answer the following questions:
-Tror du, du kommer til at savne skolen?
+> *Tror du, du kommer til at savne skolen?*
-Har du nogen idéer til, hvad vi kan gøre, så Laszlo hurtigere lærer dansk?
+> *Har du nogen idéer til, hvad vi kan gøre, så Laszlo hurtigere lærer dansk?*
-Hvad gjorde du egentlig for at få nogle danske venner?
+> *Hvad gjorde du egentlig for at få nogle danske venner?*
-Og så glæder jeg mig til at ses næste weekend.
-Hvad synes du, vi skal lave?
+> *Og så glæder jeg mig til at ses næste weekend.
+Hvad synes du, vi skal lave?*

 ## Help your brain to think about one problem at a time